Akash-Sharma-1/blog/_posts/2019-07-19-MarkDown101-and-how-to-use-them-in-your-website.md

 }
 ```

-We use [Linguist](http://https://github.com/github/linguist) to perform language detection and syntax highlighting.
+Additionally, you could use [Linguist](http://https://github.com/github/linguist) to perform language detection and syntax highlighting.
 You can find out which keywords are valid in the [languages YAML file](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).

 #### Blockquotes